Skip to main content

 Through play-based experiences, your child explores, questions, and discovers at their own pace, building confidence, creativity and social skills.

-Each day is designed to spark curiosity and foster independence, while specialist programs in Music, Art, Science, and Physical Education introduce new skills and exciting opportunities.
+Each day is designed to spark curiosity and foster independence, while specialist programs in Music and Movement, Art, Science, and Physical Education introduce new skills and exciting opportunities.

 Korowa ELC children benefit from being part of a vibrant Prep-12 campus.
 This gives them special access to many of the older children's specialist facilities, such as the art room, music spaces, Sports and Wellbeing Centre, library, and playgrounds.